emadurandal/GLBoost/README.md

 * iOS Safari
 * Microsoft Edge (Xbox One included)

- (IE11 and Edge Support is work in progress.)
+ (IE11 Support is work in progress.)

 ## Roadmap